 - WordPress -- Another free and open source WCMS based on PHP and MySQL.
 WordPress can be utilized as part of an internet hosting service (WordPress.com), or it can be deployed on a local computer to act as its own web server (WordPress.org).
+It is highly customizable with a large amount of themes and plugins available.
 It is immensely popular amongst the blogging community.

 - DNN - Provides marketers with the content management tools they need to easily access all of their digital assets regardless of where they are stored, publish content to any online channel, personalize it to each visitor and measure its effectiveness.

 - Oracle WebCenter -- Oracle's portfolio of user engagement applications built on their own development framework and offered at a per-CPU licensing cost.
 Three main products make up the suite: Oracle WebCenter Content, Oracle WebCenter Sites and Oracle WebCenter Portal.
 One of Oracle's major features is that content can be centrally managed in one location and shared across multiple applications.

 - Pulse CMS -- A proprietary software option designed for small websites that enables a web developer to add content to an existing site and manage it easily and quickly.
 It does not require a database.
 It uses Apache with PHP 5 and offers user support for paying customers.

 - TERMINALFOUR -- This company's flagship product, Site Manager, is a proprietary software-based CMS that offers extensive multi-platform support.
 While the on-premises license can be costly, past updates have been reviewed favorably and it supports a broad user community platform for the exchange of ideas and peer-to-peer help.